Meeting the Blue Men of the Desert in Timbuktu

-The blowing sand rocks our Land Rover as we reach the outskirts of Timbuktu.
+The blows sand and rocks our Land Rover as we reach the outskirts of Timbuktu, Mali.

 He tells me these storms can last for days but I do not care.
 I have finally reached one of the oldest and most remote cities on earth, so let it blow.